pjagielski/pjagielski.github.com/_posts/java/2014-02-24-microservices-jvm-clojure.md

 layout: post
 tags: jvm, micro-services, clojure
 ---
 Micro services could be a buzzword of 2014 for me.
 Few months ago I was curious to try [Dropwizard](http://www.dropwizard.io/) framework as a separate backend, but didn't get the whole idea yet.
 But then I watched a mind-blowing ["Micro-Services Architecture"](http://www.youtube.com/watch?v=2rKEveL55TY) talk by Fred George.
 Also, the 4.0 release notes of **Spring** [covers microservices](https://spring.io/blog/2013/12/12/announcing-spring-framework-4-0-ga-release) as an important rising trend as well.
-For me, after 10 years of having SOA in mind, but still developing monoliths, it's a really tempting idea to try to decouple systems into a set of independently developed and deployed RESTful services.
+After 10 years of having SOA in mind, but still developing monoliths, it's a really tempting idea to try to decouple systems into a set of independently developed and deployed RESTful services.

 So when I decided to write a simple API for my [DevRates.com](http://devrates.com) website, instead of adding some code to existing codebase, I wanted to build a separate tiny app.
 But what's the best stack for micro-services?
 In this series of posts I'll try to compare various JVM technology stacks for this approach.